High Surf Advisory issued for Culebra, Mayaguez and Vicinity, North Central, Northeast by NWS - NewsBreak

 weather.gov

-Effective: 2022-12-18 10:47:00 EST Expires: 2022-12-19 04:00:00 EST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
+Effective: 2022-12-19 02:31:00 PST Expires: 2022-12-19 10:00:00 PST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
 The latest road conditions for the state you are calling from can be obtained by calling 5 1 1.
-Target Area: Ashtabula Lakeshore WINTER WEATHER ADVISORY REMAINS IN EFFECT UNTIL 4 AM EST MONDAY * WHAT...Lake effect snow expected.
-Total snow accumulations of 2 to 5 inches.
-Winds gusting as high as 30 mph. * WHERE...Ashtabula Lakeshore county. * WHEN...Until 4 AM EST Monday. * IMPACTS...Plan on slippery road conditions.
-The hazardous conditions could impact the morning commute.
+Target Area: Lower Garfield and Asotin Counties SNOW AT TIMES THROUGH WEDNESDAY MORNING PLUS COLD WIND CHILL VALUES .Light snow will slowly wane this morning across southeast Washington and the lower Idaho Panhandle.
+A second storm system will arrive Tuesday and continue into Wednesday with potential for heavy snow over the Cascades, northeast Blue Mountains, Palouse, and Central Panhandle Mountains into Wednesday morning.
+Wind chills: Strong north winds of 15 to 30 mph will create very cold wind chill values in the Okanogan Valley and on the Waterville Plateau with wind chills near minus twenty degrees.
+Wind chills near minus fifteen degrees will impact portions of the Western Columbia Basin.
+Even colder wind chill values are possible by midweek in this area.
+WINTER WEATHER ADVISORY REMAINS IN EFFECT UNTIL 10 AM PST THIS MORNING * WHAT...Snow.
+Additional snow accumulations up to two inches. * WHERE...Winchester, Culdesac, Gifford, Alpowa Summit, Peck, Pomeroy, and Soldiers Meadow Road. * WHEN...Until 10 AM PST this morning. * IMPACTS...Plan on slippery road conditions.
+The hazardous conditions could impact the Monday morning commute.

 weather.gov